llvm/llvm-project/llvm/docs/LangRef.rst

 ``idx`` is first scaled by the result type's runtime scaling factor.
 Elements ``idx`` through (``idx`` + num_elements(result_type) - 1) must be valid vector indices.
-If this condition cannot be determined statically but is false at runtime, then the result vector is undefined.
+If this condition cannot be determined statically but is false at runtime, then the result vector is a :ref:`poison value <poisonvalues>`.
 The ``idx`` parameter must be a vector index constant type (for most targets this will be an integer pointer type).

 '``llvm.experimental.vector.reverse``' Intrinsic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^